azurecrystalz/azurecrystalz.github.io/source/_posts/ev3ns-mainstory-A-p1.md

 For an idol survival program, this is the best seat in the house!

 Of course, this all comes with assorted color penlights that we’ve prepared right here for when you’ve found your favorite.
-We also have uchiwas that can be made with just the press of a button!
+We also have uchiwas[^8] that can be made with just the press of a button!
 {% endbubble %}

 {% bubble Momiji %}